-Under the current methodology, some of our demand-related costs are collected through the energy charge.
-A shift to our rate design methodology would ensure that all demand-related costs are collected through the demand charge, while all energy-related costs are captured through the energy charge.
-The basic monthly charge would be unaffected by the rate design methodology shift.
+Currently, some of our demand-related costs are collected through the energy charge.
+The planned shift to our rate design methodology over several years will ensure that all demand-related costs are collected through the demand charge, while all energy-related costs are captured through the energy charge.
+The basic monthly charge is unaffected by the rate design methodology shift.

-The proposed rate design shift would cause some affected customers to receive increases that are larger than the system average rate increase, while others will receive increases that are lower than the system average rate increase.
+The impact of the rate design shift will differ for each customer.
 Generally speaking, those with more consistent demand for power will see less of a rate increase, while those whose demand for power fluctuates more will see a larger rate increase.
 The shift is revenue neutral to SaskPower.
-We’re proposing to smooth out the impact of the rate design shift over approximately 5 rate applications.
+We’re working to smooth out the impact of the rate design shift over approximately 5 rate applications.